beginning of content

 Naturally occurring sugars include:

-Naturally occurring sugars are not necessarily healthier than added sugars.
-But they are more likely to be found in foods alongside useful nutrients such as:
+Naturally occurring sugars are not always healthier than added sugars.
+However, natural sugars are often:

 Added sugars

-Added sugars tend to be found in foods that are also:
+Added sugars are often found in foods that are also:

-Some foods and drinks contain a combination of both natural sugars and added sugars.
-For example, yoghurt contains lactose, a sugar that is naturally present in dairy foods.
-It may also contain sugar added by the manufacturer to sweeten the taste.
+Some foods and drinks contain a combination of natural sugars and added sugars.
+For example, yoghurt contains lactose, which is a natural sugar found in dairy foods.
+It may also contain added sugar to make it taste sweeter.

 What are the health risks of added sugar?

-Should I limit the amount of sugar I consume?
+Should I limit the amount of sugar I eat?

 World Health Organization recommendations

-The World Health Organization (WHO) recommends that sugar should only make up 10% or less of your daily energy intake.
-This equals about 12 teaspoons (50 grams) of sugar per day for an adult.
-This includes both added and naturally occurring sugars.
+The World Health Organization (WHO) recommends that sugar should make up 10% or less of your daily energy intake.
+For an adult, this equals about 10 teaspoons (50 grams (g)) of sugar per day.
+This includes added sugars and naturally occurring sugars.

-Reducing your intake to less than 5% of your daily energy intake (6 teaspoons or 25g) would provide even more health benefits.
+Reducing your intake to less than 5% of your daily energy intake (6 teaspoons or 25g) can provide more health benefits.

 Where do I find added sugars on food labels?